General Motors to take stake in Nikola electric truck company - RFI

 "We are growing our presence in multiple high-volume EV segments while building scale to lower battery and fuel cell costs and increase profitability," Barra said.

-"In addition, applying General Motors’ electrified technology solutions to the heavy-duty class of commercial vehicles is another important step in fulfilling our vision of a zero-emissions future."
+And using the company's technology on Nikola's "heavy-duty class of commercial vehicles is another important step in fulfilling our vision of a zero-emissions future," she said.

+The Nikola announcement comes on the heels of GM's announcement last week that it is deepening its collaboration with Japanese automaker Honda to share vehicle platforms and development costs.

+GM's US rival Ford has teamed up with German giant Volkswagen to jointly develop electric and self-driving vehicles, and a pending merger between Fiat Chrysler and Peugeot also aims to hold costs down.

 © 2020 AFP